-Unsaturated fats are often called ‘healthy fats’ as they help reduce heart disease, and lower cholesterol levels.
+Unsaturated fats are often called ‘healthy fats’ as they help reduce heart disease and lower cholesterol levels.
 These fats are liquid at room temperature.
 There are two types of unsaturated fats, polyunsaturated and monounsaturated.

 Polyunsaturated fats include omega-3 and omega-6 fats that have slightly different health benefits.
 Omega-3 fats are found in oily fish, eggs, linseed, walnuts and soybeans and have been shown to be protective against heart disease.
 Omega-6 fats are found in nuts, sunflower seeds, sunflower and sesame oil and margarine spreads.
 They have been shown to decrease the risk of heart disease when consumed in place of saturated fats.

-When choosing packaged foods, look for those lower in saturated fat and minimal to zero trans fats.
+When choosing packaged foods, look for those lower in saturated fat and minimal to zero trans-fats.
 Avoid foods that contain ”hydrogenated oils” or “partially hydrogenated vegetable oils” in the ingredients list.

 How to reduce saturated fats in the diet

-• Swap full fat dairy foods for reduced or low fat dairy foods for all family members over the age of 2
+• Swap full-fat dairy foods for reduced or low-fat dairy foods for all family members over the age of 2

 • Where possible, bake, roast or steam food instead of frying

-• Trim all visible fat from meat, remove skin from chicken and try to avoid processed meat (e.g. sausages and salami)
+• Trim all visible fat from meat, remove the skin from chicken and try to avoid processed meat (e.g. sausages and salami)

 • Limit cakes, pastries, biscuits and high fat snack foods such as chips.
-Encourage kids to view these foods as special occasion rather than everyday foods
+Encourage kids to view these foods as a special occasion rather than everyday foods

 • Limit take away and fast food to a maximum of once per week